 Therapeutic manipulation consists of services related to attempts at restoring normal function by manipulation and treatment of the structures of the spine.
-This includes the relationship between the articulations of the vertebral column, as well as other specific articulations, and the adjacent neuro-musculoskeletal system and the role of these relationships in the restoration and maintenance of health.
-Therapeutic manipulation focuses on the detection and/or correction by manual or mechanical means of structural imbalance, distortion, or subluxation in the human body for the purpose of removing nerve interference, and the effects thereof, where such interference is the result of, or related to, distortion, misalignment, or subluxation of or in the vertebral column.
+This includes the relationship between the articulations of the vertebral column, as well as other specific articulations, and the neuro-musculoskeletal system and the role of these relationships in the restoration and maintenance of health.
+Therapeutic manipulation focuses on the detection and/or correction by manual or mechanical means of structural imbalance, distortion, or subluxation in the human body for the purpose of removing nerve interference, and the effects thereof, where such interference is the result of or related to distortion, misalignment, or subluxation of or in the vertebral column.

-Your benefit plan will cover the following services directly related to therapeutic manipulation when Medically Necessary.
+Your benefit plan will cover the following services directly related to therapeutic manipulation when Medically Necessary: evaluation, vertebral adjustment or manipulation, therapeutic exercise, and adjunctive procedures.
 Services must be obtained from a provider who is licensed to provide such services.
 See your Schedule of Benefits for Benefit Limits regarding the maximum number of visits that are covered under your plan.

-For Members who are under thirteen (13) years old, the provider must obtain Prior Authorization from UPMC Health Plan for therapeutic manipulation services.
+For members who are under 13 years old, the provider must obtain Prior Authorization from UPMC Health Plan for services.